 On completion of your GCSE course you could progress to further education including A Level Photography, BTEC or Diplomas in Photography.
 Many employers look for candidates who are creative, can 'think outside of the box' and can evidence commitment to a two year course in their portfolio.

-Unit1: Personal Portfolio (Year 10) 60% of total mark 11) 40% of total mark
+Unit1: Personal Portfolio (Year 10) 60% of total mark

+Unit 2: Externally set assignment (Year 11) 40% of total mark